dlesbre/mlpp/README.md

 - **blocks**: `{% block_name [args] %} ... some text ... {% endblock_name %}`

-	Blocks work very similarily to commands: they wrap around some text and alter it in some way.
+	Blocks work very similarly to commands: they wrap around some text and alter it in some way.
 For instance the `{% verbatim %}` block prints all text in itself verbatim, without rendering any of the commands.

 - **final actions**: some actions can be queued by special commands.
 They occur once every command and block in the file has been rendered and affect the whole current file.
-For instance `{% replace foo bar %}` will replace all instances of "foo" with "bar" in the whole rendered file (including occurences before the command is called).
+For instance `{% replace foo bar %}` will replace all instances of "foo" with "bar" in the whole rendered file (including occurrences before the command is called).
 Final actions can be restricted to a smaller part of the document with `{% block -a %}...{% endblock %}` :

 		some text... foo here is not replaced
 		{% begin block -a %}